European Commission cuts forecasts, euro zone recovery delayed

 Inflation will be 0.5 percent this year, 0.8 percent in 2015 and 1.5 percent in 2016, well below the target level of 2 percent the ECB judges as healthy for the economy, while unemployment is seen barely budging, at 10.8 percent in 2016.

-Draghi said last month he wanted to see governments draw up a reform programme by the next EU summit in December.
+Draghi said last month he wanted to see governments draw up a reform program by the next EU summit in December.

 (Additional reporting by Yann Le Guernigou in Paris and Madeline Chambers, Erik Kirschbaum and Stephen Brown in Berlin; Editing by Catherine Evans)